Dr. Snider is a licensed psychologist with specialized training in neuropsychology and clinical psychology.

-During her training, she developed a particular interest in working with adults coping with neurological and/or additional medical symptoms.
+During her training, she developed a particular interest in working with adults coping with neurological and/or additional medical conditions.
 It is not uncommon for these individuals to experience depression, anxiety, decreased self-confidence, grief, loss of identity, relationship/social concerns, and adjustment difficulties.

 Difficulties in thinking ability may also occur in some individuals with neurological/medical concerns.
 Memory, processing speed, attention/concentration, communication, problem solving, and judgment may be impacted.